 13. Make it Mobile Friendly

 It is absolutely necessary that your online shop is responsive.
-That means it looks equally nice on desktop, phones and tablets.
+That means it looks equally nice on desktops, phones, and tablets.
 Around 50% of your future customers will check out your shop on their mobile devices.
 If it looks odd, they won’t be bothered to buy something, let alone check it again on their desktops.

 Luckily, many Shopify templates are already responsive so you don’t have to do anything.
 Still, make sure to test your shop on different devices and see if everything looks right.